 I couldn't give as much to my divemaster job as I needed to, due to having to run this website.
 I couldn't run this website from the island, I was a fool to try.
-Internet access on the island started to deteriorate, everyday a new reason that the internet cafe wasn't working, everyday a growing realisation that I had to leave.
-How could I leave paradise?
-It was one of the hardest decisions I have ever made.
+Internet access on the island started to deteriorate, everyday a new reason that the internet cafe wasn't

 This guy was fairly big!
 Least a meter across and with that tail about two long.

-left.
+I left.
 I'm writing from Kuala Lumpur airport on the 15th of July, flying to Borneo, doing a few last things on the must do list, before leaving south-east asia and getting stuck into my original career as webmaster for a few months.

 Acknowledgements and thanks:

 Thanks to Tip (Divetribe) for giving a rookie divermaster his first break and running one of the most chilled out diveshops I've ever experienced, to Ben and Sarah (Dive Safari